-5. What trends do you expect to have a significant impact on the ways in which colleges and universities approach their core missions of teaching and research?

-- Timeshifting technology is allowing us more and more freedom to choose when and where we want to have an experience (Diana Oblinger) - Distributed Cognition/Social Networking (Diana Oblinger) - Visualization 3-D can hold more info than 2-D (Diana Oblinger) - Increasing Individualization the explosive growth of self-publishing is just one example; Flickr and other online communities also encourage individualization of the experience; peer-to-peer has some interesting social dimensions that facilitate this as well (Diana Oblinger) - Mobility People increasingly want their technology to go (Diana Oblinger); which for students means on the device they always have with them, their cell phones (Ruth Sabean) - IP again see previous notes in Question 4 about walled gardens versus open content (Bryan Alexander) - Consumption to Creation Web 2.0®, aka the Programmable Web, aka Web as platform.
+Votes /hat trends do you expect to have a significant impact on the ways in which colleges and ersities approach their core missions of teaching and research? • Timeshifting - technology is allowing us more and more freedom to choose when and where we want to have an experience (Diana Oblinger) XXXXXXXXX • Distributed Cognition/Social Networking (Diana Oblinger) XXXXXXXX • Visualization - 3-D can hold more info than 2-D (Diana Oblinger) XX • Increasing Individualization the explosive growth of self-publishing is just one example; Flickr ^a and other online communities also encourage individualization of the experience; peer-to-peer has some interesting social dimensions that facilitate this as well (Diana Oblinger) XXXXX • Mobility - People increasingly want their technology to go (Diana Oblinger); which for students means on the device they always have with them, their cell phones (Ruth Sabean) XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX • IP again - see previous notes in Question 4 about walled gardens versus open content (Bryan Alexander) XXXXXXXXX • Consumption to Creation - Web 2.0 [] , aka the Programmable Web, aka Web as platform.
 The move from Web 1.0 applications, aka the Read/Write web to Web 2.0 (e.g. RSS, folksonomic tools and net documents mentioned above).
 Follow the Wikipedia link wrapped around Web 2.0.
-Click here to see a visualization of this movement.
-Also the Web 2.0 Meme Map produced by Tim O'Reily posted on Flickr.
-More visual representations.
-(Nick Noakes) - Remix and learn Mashups of Web 2.0 applications.
+Click here [] to see a visualization of this movement.
+Also the Web 2.0 Meme Map [] produced by Tim O'Reily posted on Flickr.
+More visual representations [] .
+(Nick Noakes) XXXXXXXXX X • Remix and learn - Mashups of Web 2.0 applications .
 Click here to view a Web 2.0 Mashup Matrix.
 A new (coalescing?) group of people are pushing the web and are arguably a 'small pieces, loosely joined' type of distributed 'group'.
 Mashups here refer to mixes of Web 2.0 applications such as Google Maps, MSN Earth and Flickr.
 I think this is important because it is the spread of the remix culture that John Seely Brown and others discuss moving pervasively into all forms of learning.
-(Nick Noakes) For an interesting example, see ColrPickr., which uses Flickr's and other sources' APIs to allow people to search a wide range of photographic content simply by color.
-(Larry Johnson) - Large Data Sets Loosely Joined For that matter, the success of Google and Flickr who expose their data/APIS to third party developers is a milestone and contradiction to old models of protection (Alan Levine)
+(Nick Noakes) For an interesting example, see ColrPickr , which uses Flickr's and other sources' APIs to allow people to search a wide range of photographic content simply by color.
+(Larry Johnson) XXXXXXXXXX XXXXX Large Data Sets Loosely Joined For that matter, the success of Google and Flickr who expose their data/APIS to third party developers is a milestone and contradiction to old models of protection (Alan Levine) XXX